-Zucchini Latkes with Maple Cranberry Sauce is a colorful twist on a beloved holiday tradition!
-Serve these delicate crispy pancakes for breakfast, or as a side dish, with plenty of tart maple cranberry sauce nearby.
+Zucchini Latkes with Maple Cranberry Sauce is a colorful twist on a beloved Passover and Hanukkah tradition!
+Serve these delicate zucchini fritters for breakfast, or as a side dish, with plenty of tart maple cranberry sauce nearby.

 These zucchini latkes are crispy on the outside, and soft and creamy on the inside, thanks to the melting texture of the shredded squash.